himanshuc11/TodoApp/README.md

 ![Todoarchitecture](https://user-images.githubusercontent.com/80830461/149613362-31b29918-7c2c-42f1-a24d-264008f3233a.JPG)

 # Learning Outcomes
-+ How to build SPA front-end in React and REST Backend in Django Rest Framework
++ How to build SPA front-end in React and REST Backend in Django Rest Framework,and connect them together
 + How to use Firebase for OAuth
++ How to use Flexbox and create Responsive UI

 # Improvement's that can be made
 + Convert FrontEnd Code from Class Based to Function Based